 Stephen’s interest in Physiotherapy came from a sporting background where he played TAC and State football.
 He still currently plays football and enjoys spending time at the beach and going for runs or keeping fit at the gym.

 Juy uses a multidisciplinary and approach to rehabilitate and coach his patients.
-He combines his skills in Physiotherapy, education, Strength and Conditioning, biomechanics, motor control and sports coaching to empower his patients to make long-term changes and maximise their quality of life.
+He has a strong interest in lower limb injuries, sports injuries, running related injuries and concussion.
+He combines his skills in Physiotherapy, education, strength and conditioning, biomechanics, motor control and sports coaching to empower his patients to make long-term changes and maximise their quality of life.

-Jayden graduated from La Trobe University with a Bachelor of Health Science and Master of Physiotherapy Practice.
+Jayden has a particular interest in managing spinal conditions, such as neck and low back pain, as well as shoulder conditions thanks to his sporting background.
+Jayden implements a rounded multi-pronged approach of manual therapy, exercise, and education to achieve treatment results.
 He was motivated to pursue the Physiotherapy profession thanks to his passion for working with people to achieve their rehabilitation goals and return to the activities they love.

 Having been an elite swimmer for many years, Jayden has developed a keen interest in sports and understands its importance in the lives of adolescents and young athletes.
 Jayden’s career in swimming has extended to coaching, and he continues to coach National and Internationally ranked swimmers at MLC Aquatic (Kew), a Top 5 Club in Australia.
 This exposure to elite sport has given him a rare insight into the role physiotherapy plays in injury prevention, rehabilitation, and acute management.